nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Developer wants to find contacts with a specific tag.
+1. User wants to find team leader of a given team.
-2. Developer inputs the desired tag into TeamDirectory.
+2. User inputs the desired team name into LinkTree.
-3. TeamDirectory displays a list of contacts with that tag.
+3. LinkTree displays the name of the team leader.

     Use case ends.

 **Extensions**

 * 2a.
-No contacts have the specified tag.
+No such team exists
   * 2a1.
-TeamDirectory shows a message that no contacts were found with that tag.
+LinkTree shows a message that no such team exists.
     Use case ends.

 ---